humenda/GladTeX/README.md

 people.

-This is a complete rewrite of the old GladTeX which was implemented in Perl and in C. One major issue was that it wasn't easily portable across platforms.
-The new version is purely implemented in Python, gets rid of the Ghostscript dependency and additionally offers the GladTeX functionality in a Python module called gleetex.
+This is a complete rewrite of the old GladTeX which was implemented in Perl and in C. The old version was not easily portable across platforms.
+The new version is purely implemented in Python, gets rid of the Ghostscript dependency and additionally offers the GladTeX functionality in a Python module called gleetex.  to be embedded in other applications.

 License